 - What could be done better?
 What could be done in a new way?

-- How can you reimagine the way we work with or study animals?
+- How can you reimagine the way we clean, transport, use, or dispose of our water?

-expect.
+Ask your team to think of your problem like a puzzle.
+Brainstorm!
 Then turn the problem upside down and think about it in a completely different way.
+Imagine!
+Get silly!
 Even a “silly idea” might inspire the perfect solution.
+Encourage team members to try one idea (or more), but be prepared that each idea may need some improvements.

 - Why would your solution succeed when others have failed?

-- What information would you need to estimate the cost for solving the problem?
+- What information would you need to estimate the cost?

 - Do you need any special technology to make your solution?